 Contact the Federal Food Safety and Veterinary Office (FSVO) before relocating with a cropped or docked dog: info@blv.admin.ch

-If you are relocating permanently, your cropped or docked dog is only allowed if it qualifies as a "Household Effect."
+If relocating permanently, your dog is only allowed if it qualifies as a "Household Effect" — owned for at least 6 months prior to your move.

 The Wider European Context